"We hold these truths to be self-evident, that all men are created equal."

 Or do we?

-At the end of a long, bitter political year, with a still grimmer one facing us, shall we take a look?
+At the end of a long, bitter political year, shall we take a look?

 The Founding Fathers' abstract commitment to equality -- reinforced by the Gettysburg Address -- vexes and perplexes Americans across the political sphere.